dylancobb/Wordle-game-project/README.md

 - README created.
 - Folder structure and tentative boilerplate code implemented.
 - Plan of action worked out in the form of the above README 😊
+- Basic layout, fonts and colour scheme implemented, largely following the original app's appearance.

-### User Story 1: Display Game Interface
+### User Story 1: Display Game Interface 1️⃣

-*Describe the progress made on the selected user story.
-Explain the approach taken, any challenges encountered, and the current status of implementation.*
+- The basic layout of the original app consists of a centered container with a 6x5 grid where player guesses appear, with a title/menu bar above and a keyboard below which displays currently correctly/incorrectly guessed letters.
+Following this model I began by creating a centered flex container to hold the game UI, and created the 6x5 grid using JavaScript DOM manipulation.

-### Next Steps
+### Next Steps ⏩

 Finish implementing game interface

-## How to Run the Game

-*Provide instructions on how to run the game locally, including any prerequisites or dependencies.*

-## Acknowledgements
+## Acknowledgements ⭐️

 *Give credit to any resources, tutorials, or inspiration that helped you in the development process.*

-## Conclusion
+## Conclusion 🎬

 *Summarize the key takeaways from the challenge and reflect on the experience.*